 Arrive by boat from Concepción further south or take a small plane from the capital, Asunción; basic accommodation and the feeling of being alone in one of the remotest parts of the country awaits you.

 31. Fall in love with Montevideo’s historic Ciudad Vieja

-Montevideo, the Uruguayan capital, is one of the lesser-known cities in South America, and often finds itself in the shadow of its neighbour, Buenos Aires.
-But, as the locals know, this is the true home of tango, and history lovers will fall in love with this city, thanks to its magnificent Ciudad Vieja (Old Town), which is packed with quirky museums, famed theatres and historic plazas.
+Montevideo, the Uruguayan capital, is one of the lesser-known cities in South America, and often finds itself in the shadow of its neighbor, Buenos Aires.
+But, as the locals know, this is the true home of tango, and history lovers will fall in love with this city, thanks to its magnificent Ciudad Vieja (Old Town), which is packed with quirky museums, famed theatres, and historic plazas.

 Visiting Montevideo is an unmissable thing to do in South America.
 Between history trips, soak up the sun at one of the beaches found on the town’s outskirts, or head east for a day trip to the country’s more glamorous beach resort, Punta del Este.

 Buried deep in the Venezuelan jungle lies one of South America’s most dramatic natural landmarks.
 Thundering down from a tabletop mountain from a height of 980 meters, Angel Falls is sixteen times the height of Niagara Falls, making it the world’s tallest waterfall, and easily one of South America’s most spectacular sights.

 But it’s not just the falls themselves that make this part of Venezuela so beguiling.
 Surrounded by lush rainforest within Parque Nacional Canaima (Canaima National Park), these falls are challenging to reach, requiring a boat journey followed by a hike to stand at their feet.

 But, with this degree of magic awaiting, it’s a more than worthwhile adventure.

 Ready for your thrilling adventure around South America?